 Rachel Lederman has been litigating on behalf of persons whose rights have been violated by police and government agents since 1989.
 See information on some of our current cases here.

 Rachel’s work has had a significant impact on San Francisco, Oakland and Berkeley Police First Amendment and crowd event practices, upholding the fundamental right to demonstrate for social change.
 She is currently leading civil litigation challenging law enforcement repression against the Dakota Access Pipeline resistance at Standing Rock, on behalf of the Water Protector Legal Collective.

-One of Rachel’s first civil rights cases involved AIDS activists who had been clubbed and unlawfully detained by SFPD in what became known as the “Castro Sweep”.
+One of Rachel’s first civil rights cases involved AIDS activists who had been clubbed and unlawfully detained by the San Francisco Police in what became known as the “Castro Sweep”.
 This case settled during trial for more than $225,000.
 A few years later, SFPD swept the Mission District, unlawfully arresting 350 people after then-Mayor Frank Jordan declared a local State of Emergency in response to unrest over the acquittals of the LAPD officers whose beating of Rodney King had been captured on video.
 After five years of hard fought litigation, Rachel won a $1 million settlement and a Ninth Circuit decision confirming that the government may not suspend the constitutional rights to freedom of speech and assembly during volatile times, Collins v.
 Jordan.
 This and other advocacy work brought a sea change in how the San Francisco handled protests.